Disney boosts Fox bid to US$71.3b to counter Comcast

 Analysts have been gearing up for more media consolidation following last week's approval by a US judge of a massive US$85 billion takeover by telecom-broadband giant AT&T of media-entertainment conglomerate Time Warner.

-The consolidation comes with traditional media-entertainment firms scrambling to increase their scale to compete with internet-based rivals like Netflix and Amazon, which have been changing consumer viewing habits, and ahead of an expected onslaught on video offerings from Silicon Valley giants like Google, Apple and Facebook.
+The consolidation comes with traditional media-entertainment firms scrambling to increase their scale to compete with Internet-based rivals such as Netflix and Amazon, which have been changing consumer viewing habits, and ahead of an expected onslaught on video offerings from Silicon Valley giants such as Google, Apple and Facebook.
+AFP